Ultimate Johnstown Real Estate Investing Guide for 2026

 Economy

-Johnstown has reported a median household income of .
-Statewide, the household median level of income is , and nationally, it is .
+The median household income in Johnstown is .
+At the state level, the household median income is , and all over the nation, it's .

-Currently, the average salary in Johnstown is , with the entire state average of , and the United States’ average rate of .
+Currently, the average wage in Johnstown is , with the entire state average of , and the nationwide average rate of .

-Johnstown has an unemployment rate of , while the state reports the rate of unemployment at and the national rate at .
+Johnstown has an unemployment rate of , while the state shows the rate of unemployment at and the United States' rate at .

 Economy Quick Stats